dtransposed/Lagrange/_posts/2019-01-25-Best-of-GANs-2018 (Part 2 out of 2).md

 __Introducing major changes to the network architecture__ - while the generator in the original SRGAN was using residual blocks, the ESRGAN additionally benefits from dense connections (as proposed by the authors of [DenseNet](https://arxiv.org/abs/1608.06993)).
 This not only allows for increased depth of the network, but also enforces more complex structure.
 This way the network can learn finer details.
 Additionally, ESRGAN does not use batch normalization.
 Learning how normalize the data distribution between layers is a general practice in many Deep Neural Networks.
 However, in case of SR algorithms (especially the ones which use GANs), it tends to introduce unpleasant artifacts and limits the generalization ability.
 Removing batch normalization improves the stability and reduces computational cost (less parameters to learn).

-__Replacing an ordinary discriminator with the relativistic disciminator__ - it is really interesting that the idea of relativistic discriminator has been already employed by the community shortly after the paper has been published.
+__Replacing an ordinary discriminator with relativistic disciminator__ - it is really interesting that the idea of relativistic discriminator has been already employed by the community shortly after the paper has been published.
 Using the Relativistic average Discriminator allows the network not only to receive gradients from generated data, but also from the real data.
 This improves the quality of edges and textures.

 __Revisit perceptual loss__ - the perceptual loss attempts to compare perceptual similarity between the reconstructed image $$G(x_{LR})$$  and the ground truth image $$x_{HR}$$.
 By running both inputs through the pre-trained VGG network, we receive their representation in form of feature maps after j-th convolution and activation $$\phi(G(x_{LR}))$$ and $$\phi(x_{HR})$$.
 One of the tasks of the SRGAN was to minimize the difference between those representations.
 This is still the case in ESRGAN.
 However, we take the representation after j-th convolution but __before activation__.